 Farmington area: Cat spays $35, cat neuters $35.
 No income requirements.
 Call the Franklin County Animal Shelter at 778-2638.
 Book early as the shelter has limited grant money for these prices.

 Farmington/Franklin County area and other areas: Maine Woods Mobile Vet: 491-5501.
 Low-income low cost spay/neuter clinics for cats and male dogs.
 Will do feral cat colonies and pediatric spay/neuter (8 weeks old).
 Individuals call for locations of clinics.
 Shelters and rescues call to schedule clinics.
 Will do clinics in the northern counties.

 Fort Kent area: Cat spay/neuter assistance.
 Call 543-7348.
 Call between 8 AM and 8 PM.
 Must be from one of these towns:

 Ft.
 Kent, Frenchville, Madawaska, Eagle Lake, Wallagrass, St. John, St. Agatha, St. Francis, Soldier Pond, New Canada, Cross Lake, Allagash.

 Fryeburg: Low-income cat spay/neuter clinic once per month.
 Call the Harvest Hills Animal Shelter at 935-4358.

 Hancock and Washington counties only: The Ark in Cherryfield.
 A Stitch in Time Program.
 Low-income spay/neuter assistance only.
 Cats and dogs.
-Call 546-3484.
+Call 546-3484

 Lewiston-Auburn Area: Greater Androscoggin Humane Society: 783-2311.
-FREE; cat, kitten, pit bull and pit bull mixes.
+Cats, male or female $10, pit bulls and pit bull mixes $10.
+Includes rabies vaccine.
 Year round: Mother cat and dog programs and other assistance.
 Call the shelter for details.